 You are primarily a retailer if at least 50 percent of your business purchases are for retail sales.

 - Do not pay sales tax on your purchase.

 Contracts with Exempt Organizations

 You owe sales tax when you contract with exempt organizations such as churches, schools, and government agencies.
-In order to buy materials tax exempt, the exempt organization must designate you as its purchasing agent.
-The written contact must include all of the following:
+In order to buy materials tax-exempt, the exempt organization must designate you as its purchasing agent.
+The written contract must include all of the following:

 - The appointment has been made.